CompuTec/computec-docs/docs/appengine/appengine-users-guide/launchpad.md

 Users can click on any plugin tile to start working with it.
 For detailed guidance on individual plugins, refer to the [Plugins User's Guide](../plugins-user-guide/overview.md).

 ---
-The Launchpad is designed to streamline access to plugins and enhance user productivity within SAP Business One.
-With its intuitive interface and customizable configurations, it enables users to focus on their tasks efficiently.
-For a deeper dive into plugin functionalities, the user guide provides a comprehensive resource.